Lamivudine Viatris (Lamivudine)

 Pregnancy and Breastfeeding

-Tell your doctor if you are pregnant, plan to become pregnant, are breastfeeding, or plan to breastfeed.
-Your doctor will discuss the risks and benefits of using Lamivudine Viatris during pregnancy or breastfeeding.
+Consult your doctor if you are pregnant, planning to become pregnant, or breastfeeding, as they will discuss the risks and benefits of using this medication.

 Drug Interactions